Jason Kitzmiller

 Jason Andrew Kitzmiller (born July 25, 1973) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Camping World Truck Series, driving the No. 97 Chevrolet Silverado for CR7 Motorsports and the ARCA Menards Series, driving the No. 97 Chevrolet Camaro for CR7.
+He competes full-time in the ARCA Menards Series, driving the No. 97 Chevrolet SS for CR7 Motorsports.
+He also competes part-time in the Grand National Super Series Presented By ECC, where he's captured multiple victories.
+He is the father of fellow racing driver Isaac Kitzmiller, who is the 2025 ARCA Menards Series East champion.